Low-cost, no-load funds are just the start

 We hire top mutual fund managers

 If you're looking for index funds, look no further.
 As the company that launched the first index fund for individual investors, we have expert fund managers with decades of experience.
 Our Equity Investment and Fixed Income Groups have the experience and expertise you'd expect from the company that pioneered index investing.

 You can also check out our wide selection of actively managed funds.
 We complement our in-house teams with portfolio managers from around the world, who embrace our values and long-term perspective.
 These managers are rigorously selected for their experience, expertise, and data-driven processes that promote sound decision-making.

 Want an outside opinion?

-Money magazine named 16 Vanguard funds on its "Money 50" list—more than any other fund company.
+Money magazine named 23 Vanguard funds on its "Money 50" list.